AliElSaleh/RiftBuild/README.md

 ### Performance
 - RiftBuild is written in pure C with **zero** dynamic memory allocation, everything happens on the stack, therefore it is fast by default.
-- RiftBuild is essentially a wrapper over the compiler and linker with a minimal amount of overhead, **always** in the order of milliseconds.
+- RiftBuild should essentially only be a wrapper over the compiler and linker with a minimal amount of overhead, **always** in the order of milliseconds.

 ---